quicwg/ops-drafts/draft-ietf-quic-manageability.md

 The Client Completion datagram contains at least one Handshake packet and some also include an Initial packet.

-Datagrams that contain a Client Initial Packet (Client Initial, Server Initial, and some Client Completion) contain at least 1200 octets of UDP payload.
+Datagrams that contain an Initial Packet (Client Initial, Server Initial, and some Client Completion) contain at least 1200 octets of UDP payload.
 This protects against amplification attacks and verifies that the network path meets the requirements for the minimum QUIC IP packet size;